-Students must show proof of immunization upon enrollment in Lincoln's public schools.
+Students must show proof of immunization upon enrollment in Lincoln Public Schools.
 Any student who does not comply with the immunization requirements will not be permitted to continue in school.
 Students with medical conditions or sincerely held religious beliefs which do not allow immunizations must complete a waiver statement which is available in school health offices.